oVirt/ovirt-vdsmfake/README.md

 Jetty and on http://localhost:8080/hystrix.stream in the standalone version with Tomcat.

+Further all metrics are exposed in 'com.netflix.servo' in JMX.
+They only become visible **after** the first hystrix command was executed.

 Graphite support is planned to allow the visualization in tools like Grafana.